Is a VPN worth it? When and why to pay for one

 Why you shouldn’t use a free VPN

 One of the main draws of using a VPN is to protect yourself from threat actors.
-However, some free VPNs actually install malware onto your devices, which is a huge security concern while spending time on the internet.
+However, some free VPNs can install malware on your devices, posing a significant security risk while you're online.
 Consequently, you end up paying not only for a reputable antivirus but also for scammers.

 While VPNs are meant to protect your data from third-party snoopers, many free VPNs sell your data to others to make an income.
 Third-party snoopers typically use this information to better target ads to individuals.

 Lastly, free VPNs often limit the amount of data you can use and only cover one or two devices.
-Plus, the suite of security is also usually outdated due to low investment, and this creates additional security flaws.
+Plus, the suite of security measures are usually outdated due to low investment, which creates additional security flaws.
 However, some paid VPNs offer free versions or free trials.
 With them, you can enjoy nearly limitless service.

 Check out our guide about free vs paid VPNs to learn more about what usually are the differences between premium and free VPN services.